 - Assisted Haemochromatosis Australia in securing a grant to run their first national conference, which started the collaboration on a submission to the Medical Benefits Advisory Committee for a genetic screening program which—if accepted—will ensure thousands more Australians are diagnosed and treated for haemochromatosis.

-- As Patron has provided ongoing support over many years for the Australia Day event, A Day on the Beach, which is attended by around 10,000 people annually.
+- As Patron of the Australia Day event, A Day on the Beach has provided ongoing support, which is attended by around 10,000 people annually, over many years.

 - Worked with other Federal colleagues to lobby for: